 Some jilted lovers do, indeed, kill themselves.
 It is rare, but it does happen, so the threat has to be taken seriously.

-I saw a woman after her second suicide attempt.
-She was distraught because her husband of 20 years was leaving her and her three children for another woman.
+I once saw a female patient after her second suicide attempt.
+She was distraught because her husband of 20 years was leaving her and her 3 children for another woman.
 The risk to her life seemed to me so real that I asked her husband to come to see me.

 And that is the way things turned out.
 She went from missing him and mourning him to being vaguely annoyed when he came over to visit the kids.
 By the time they met in the judge’s chambers eight months later, she was anxious to be rid of him.
-(She was enraged, however, when she took one look at his ugly fiancé and realized he was leaving her for her! ) By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
+By the way, in the wake of the divorce, she decided to give up the boring work she had always done and start a singing career.
 When I saw her last, she was dating a Broadway director.
 Her story is one more example of how awful it is for so many to contemplate death when after a period of time—and perhaps with treatment—they will find good reason to want to live.

-But I am reminded more of the early Christian martyrs or of soldiers who confront death indefatigably.
-The image of themselves is so caught up with being a Christian—or a soldier—that death is preferable to a violation of that sense of self that would be required were they to give up their faith, or were they would run away from their comrades as a coward.
+When I hear such thoughts, I am reminded of the early Christian martyrs or of soldiers who confront death indefatigably.
+The image of themselves is so caught up with being a Christian—or a soldier—that death is preferable to a violation of the sense of self that would be required were they to give up their faith or run away from their comrades as a coward.
 And so they contemplate death.